acidDrain/npcgen/README.md

 #### Future Requirements

-Not needed now but may need in future.

 Automatically calculate and add a bonus to the rolls based on

 - `Race`
 - `Background`
 - `Culture`

-Enable a manual `Bonus` field for adding in a desired bonus.
-The bonus will be applied to all rolls.
+- Enable a manual `Bonus` field for adding in a desired bonus
+- The bonus will be applied to all rolls.
-The bonus adds to any `Racial`, `Background`, or `Culture` bonuses.
+- The bonus adds to any `Racial`, `Background`, or `Culture` bonuses.

 ### Ability Score Priorities